bhagyashriyogeshpatil/wanderhub-frontend/README.md

 - All users, regardless of their login status, can view comments on posts.
 - Clicking the comments icon on a post takes them to the post detail page, where all comments are displayed.
 This allows users to see how others have reacted to the post and understand various perspectives.
+- Users can keep scrolling through comments without having to click "next page," making it easy to view more comments.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*